-Brett Austine has been running trampoline sports clubs for 27 years (with a few name and venue changes).
+Brett Austine has been running trampoline sports clubs for over 30 years (with a few name and venue changes).
 Eastlake Trampoline Sports originally started under the PCYC in 1986, merged with Lakeside Gymnastics for 5 years and in 2008 reverted back to Eastlake Trampoline Sports.
-The club has been operating out of the Belmont High School venue for 16 years.
+The club has been operating out of the Belmont High School venue for many years.

 Who is Brett Austine ?